Welding Pipe

 4) Its chemistry/composition

-Examples of these critical classifications are outlined below, alongside their respective charts, for three common AWS specifications for carbon steel filler metals.
+The sections below outline examples of these critical classifications, along with charts for three common AWS carbon steel filler metal specifications.
 These charts and explanations help demonstrate the key differences between classifications, and provide insight into other optional designators, which can be equally important to understand.

 Keep in mind that AWS classifications vary in their nomenclature between stick electrodes, solid wires and flux-cored wires discussed here.
 However, products within the following specification examples — AWS A5.1 (Carbon Steel Electrodes for Shielded Metal Arc Welding), A5.18 (Carbon Steel Electrodes and Rods for Gas Shielded Arc Welding) and A5.20 (Carbon Steel Electrodes for Flux Cored Arc Welding) — are all filler metals usable for a variety of mild steel applications.
 These include general fabrication, rail car fabrication, shipbuilding, heavy equipment manufacturing and more.

-A5.1 (Carbon Steel Electrodes for Shielded Metal Arc Welding)
+AWS A5.1: Carbon Steel Electrodes for Shielded Metal Arc Welding

 This AWS specification provides the standards for, among other filler metals, a common classification of stick electrode: E7018.